owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 In this formula, `supportChatVisible` has to become true eventually, and at that point the consent screen must be hidden.

-### Until for Hierarchical State Machines
+### Until for State Machines

-A common technique to manage the complexity of state machines is modeling them as *hierarchical* state machines.
-This shows up when writing specifications, too.
-We can use the `until`{.specstrom}
-operator to model entering and exiting a hierarchical state machine.
+We can use the `until`{.specstrom} operator to define a state machine formula where the final transition is more explicit.

-Let's say we wanted to specify the GDPR consent screen more rigorously.
+Let's say we want to specify the GDPR consent screen more rigorously.
 Suppose we already have the possible state transition formulae defined: